 Now that we know what financial freedom and the fire movement are, let’s dive into how to achieve them.

 Well, I hope by now the target is clear…

 What??
 Not yet??
 Don’t worry, I’ll tell you again 🙂

-Generate passive income that covers your expenses so you don’t have to work
+To achieve financial freedom you need to generate passive income that covers your expenses so you don’t have to work

 Once you learn the meaning, the hard part is knowing how to achieve financial freedom.